NEOgeorgeR/Aquarium-Controller/README.md

 Relay3 - 50% dutycycle ON/OFF, set at 30 minutes

 Relay4 - Pump power: pumps are turned off for feeding when an external button is pressed

+v1.3beta adds Bluetooth functionality, that along with the new Android app, allows you to set alarm times and temperature set points from you phone or tablet.